Trixarian/NetherSX2-patch/README.md

 Alternatively, NetherSX2-builder and xdelta patch in the Downloads section can be used to create a copy of NetherSX2 with these changes pre-applied

 ## Using these scripts
-Once you have a copy of the NetherSX2 APK named 15210-v1.5-4248-noads.apk, drop it in the same folder as patch-apk.bat and update-files.bat
+Once you have a copy of the NetherSX2 APK named 15210-v1.5-4248-noads.apk, drop it in the same folder as patch-apk.bat
 1. Run patch-apk.bat to patch your NetherSX2 APK to the latest version.
 This will reduce the APK size by about 400KB
 2. Copy the now modified version of 15210-v1.5-4248-noads.apk back to your phone and install it using your File Manager